 Since its foundation in 2001, Friends of the Hernández (FOH) has strengthened the Hernández school’s status as an integral “piece” of the Egleston Square puzzle.
 Founded by a group of dedicated parents, FOH has grown from organizing school yard clean-ups to supporting an after school program for 150+ students.

 The Friends of the Hernández (FOH) supports and advocates for the Rafael Hernández K-8 Dual Language School and the surrounding community.
-In collaboration with school staff, families and partners, FOH promotes quality dual language education, provides enriching After School programming, and increases access to the arts, and affords educational opportunities to adults in the community.
+In collaboration with school staff, families and partners, FOH promotes quality dual language education, provides enriching After School programming, increases access to the arts, and affords educational opportunities to adults in the community.
 We undertake these efforts motivated by our vision for a socially just and equitable education for our children and all children in Boston.